pramodboda/JavaScript-Roadmap-2020/6-Functions/0-Functions.md

 const inchToCM = (inches) => {
 	return `${Math.round(inches * 2.54)}cm`;
 }
-//same as aboue but use when it has only one argument, If you have more than one argument you should use pranthasis() const inchToCM = inches => `${Math.round(inches * 2.54)}cm`;
+//same as aboue but use when it has only one argument, If you have more than one argument you should use pranthasis'()' for arguments. const inchToCM = inches => `${Math.round(inches * 2.54)}cm`;

 inchToCM(22);